deep-web-solutions/wordpress-framework-bootstrapper/README.md

 The end-plugin can now make use of the same functions to check for minimum WP and PHP requirements, and also use the same functions for outputting an error message.

+## Installation

+The package is designed to be installed via Composer.
+It may work as a stand-alone but that is not officially supported.
+The package's name is `deep-web-solutions/wp-framework-bootstrapper`.

 ## Contributing